 Guides and Resources for Candidates

-Association of Municipalities Ontario (AMO) Guide to Running for Municipal Election
+Association of Municipalities Ontario (AMO) Guide to Running for Municipal Council

-The AMO’s Lead Where You Live guide provides information to assist candidates when preparing for the municipal election.
-Please note that the Lead Where You Live guide must be individually purchased through AMO at a cost of $55.
+AMO’s Lead Where You Live guide provides information to assist candidates when preparing for the municipal election.

 Offices for Election